NextronSystems/asgard-manual/usage/masterasgard.rst

 Setting up MASTER ASGARD
 ------------------------

-The setup procedure for MASTER ASGARD is identical to the setup procedure for ASGARD Management Center.
+The setup procedure for MASTER ASGARD is identical to the setup procedure for ASGARD Management Center, see :ref:`usage/setup:setup guide`.
 Since MASTER ASGARD v2, you install an ASGARD v2 and promote it to MASTER ASGARD v2 through a special license upload.

 .. note::